Parliamentary.ai

 Overview

 This bill mandates the UK government to introduce a new bill within three months of its passing.
-The new bill will implement recommendations from the Law Commissions (England, Scotland, and Northern Ireland) concerning the regulation of health and social care professionals, based on a draft bill they previously prepared (Cm 8839, April 2014).
+This new bill will implement recommendations from the Law Commissions of England, Scotland, and Northern Ireland concerning the regulation of health and social care professionals, based on a draft bill they previously prepared (Cm 8839, April 2014).

 Description

-This legislation compels the government to draft and introduce a new bill to regulate health and social care professions.
-The new bill will be based on recommendations from the Law Commissions' report (Cm 8839, April 2014).
-The Secretary of State must confirm the new bill aligns substantially with the Law Commissions’ draft bill.
-This Act itself doesn't directly regulate professions; it only forces the government to create a subsequent bill for that purpose.
-The Act applies to England, Wales, Scotland, and Northern Ireland.
+The primary purpose of this bill is to compel the government to create legislation that regulates health and social care professions.
+This regulation will be based on the recommendations detailed in the Law Commissions' report (Cm 8839, April 2014).
+The Secretary of State must confirm that the new bill substantially aligns with the Law Commissions' draft bill.
+The bill applies to England, Wales, Scotland, and Northern Ireland and comes into effect immediately upon passage.

 Government Spending